Oregon Maritime Lawyer

-Maritime injury lawyer James Beard is available to meet seriously injured commercial fishermen in Portland, Newport, Coos Bay, Depoe Bay, and Astoria.
-Beard’s legal practice is limited to representing injured commercial fishermen, seamen, fish processors, and tugboat deckhands in Washington, Alaska and Oregon.
-He has recovered millions of dollars in compensation for injured crewmen located throughout the country.
+Maritime injury lawyers James Beard and his partners Lanning Trueb and Douglas Johnson are available to meet seriously injured commercial fishermen in Portland, Newport, Coos Bay, Depoe Bay, and Astoria.
+Their legal practice is limited to representing injured commercial fishermen, seamen, fish processors, and tugboat deckhands in Washington, Alaska and Oregon.
+They have recovered millions of dollars in compensation for injured crewmen located throughout the country.

 Working as a commercial fisherman in the ocean off the coast of Washington and Oregon is hard, demanding work.
 Working in rough weather, with untrained and inadequate or defective equipment can quickly lead to a lifelong injury or a tragic and needless death.
 The fact is that working aboard a commercial fishing vessel off the coast of Oregon and Washington presents a far greater risk of injury or death than working in Alaska.
 Special precautions must be taken to protect crewmen working on the Washington and Oregon coast from injuries.
 Your vessel owner and employer owe you a duty to provide a seaworthy vessel and a properly manned and trained crew.
 Defective and improperly maintained equipment can cause permanent injuries.